 - Cluster expansion: The cluster expansion technique allows to build models for a quick calculation of materials properties.
 It uses as input both the structural and compositional information, and calculated properties of materials.
 These are readily available in the Archive.
 As an example, this technique will be used to model the formation energies of alloys, in order to uncover phase transitions and the stability of materials.

 - First Principles Molecular Dynamics with Machine-Learned Forces: We present a molecular dynamics (MD) scheme which combines first-principles and machine-learning techniques in a single information-efficient approach.
 Forces on atoms are learned from first-principles forces available in databases, using Bayesian techniques.
 Thus, the workload of costly MD simulations is minimized, allowing to tackle problems currently beyond reach.

-Speakers will include L. Ghiringhelli, R. Ouyang, A. Ziletti, M. Boley, R. Ramprasad.
+Speakers will include A. Chandrasekaran, L. Ghiringhelli, R. Ouyang, A. Ziletti, and M. Boley.

-Besides focusing the summer school on the tools developed within the NOMAD CoE, we will include also external researchers on the forefront of data-driven materials science.
+Besides focusing the summer school on the tools developed within the NOMAD Center of Excellence, we will include also external researchers on the forefront of data-driven materials science.
 Selected topics are:

 - Exploratory Data Analysis and Causal Inference (J. Vreeken)